 The multi-lingual support of WordPress has slowly become better with the years, and we’ll probably see full translation support included in WordPress core in the future, but until then, much of this functionality is solved using plugins.

 - WP Super Cache, W3 Total Cache (+others)

 - Server based cache

 - Pagespeed module (mod_pagespeed)

-Cache plugins speed up the requests that is cached, but slow down the requests that are not cached.
-Since a regular cache hit rate is somewhere between 10 and 25% a cache plugin will slow down the site for 75-90% of your visitors.
+Cache plugins speed up the requests that are cached but slow down the requests that are not cached.
+Since a regular cache hit rate is somewhere between 10 and 25%, a cache plugin will slow down the site for 75-90% of your visitors.

-If you still need cache, use a server based cache solution.
-Another good alternative for caching of static resources (images, scripts and similar) is Cloudflare.
-And for optimization of database and scripts, use the proper server-side tools instead of adding more code to WordPress.
+If you still need a cache, use a server-based cache solution.
+Another good alternative for caching static resources (images, scripts, and similar) is Cloudflare.
+And for optimization of databases and scripts, use the proper server-side tools instead of adding more code to WordPress.

 Really unnecessary plugins

 This last category really shouldn’t need any explanation.

 Don’t use the Revolution Slider plugin if you want performance with WordPress.